 Acomo is a diverse group of companies defined by its purpose, philosophy and structure.
-Our purpose is to bridge the needs of our stakeholders within the value chains in which we operate.
+The purpose of Acomo is to bridge the needs of stakeholders within the value chains in which it operates and provide peace of mind to all partners.
 We support our trading activities with specific value-added services.
 Our philosophy defines the way we do business: always as a reliable and trustworthy partner, with a constant focus on niche products of which we have an in-depth knowledge.
 By structure, we are a public limited liability company listed on the Amsterdam stock exchange (AEX: ACOMO).
-The activities of the Group are carried out by

-Acomo's subsidiaries in four segments.
+The activities of the Group are carried out by Acomo's subsidiaries in four segments.
 The subsidiaries are the operating companies of the Group.
 They are highly autonomous entities that perform trading and processing activities in their own name and for their own account.
 Within our companies we maintain straightforward incentives to reward entrepreneurship.